13+ Best Job Search Engines and Aggregators to Use When Hiring

-*This article has been updated as of December 14, 2016.
+*This article has been updated as of October 14, 2022.
 Like what you see?
-Check out my recent article on the best niche job boards?
+Check out my recent article on the best niche job boards.
 Click here.

 What is a Job Engine or Aggregator?

-A job board is a single site where hundreds or even thousands job postings are published available for job seekers to search.
-Job aggregators, however, pull jobs from different places around the web including career sites, employer job listings and other job boards.
+A job board is a single site where hundreds or even thousands of job postings are published and available for job seekers to search.
+Job aggregators, however, pull jobs from different places around the web including career sites, employer job listings, and other job boards.
 Because there are thousands of individual job boards it is hard for a job seeker to effectively search for all job openings.
-Job aggregators operate similarly to search engines like Yahoo, Bing and Google pulling job postings from multiple locations.
-Job aggregators are important because searching for a job is time consuming and without aggregators or engines requires you to search and locate multiple job board websites for the same job title, requires or keyword combinations.
+Job aggregators operate similarly to search engines like Yahoo, Bing, and Google pulling job postings from multiple locations.
+Job aggregators are important because searching for a job is time-consuming and without aggregators or engines, you have to search and locate multiple job board websites for the same job title, requirements, or keyword combinations.

 It’s important to note that job boards have suffered as of recent years due to search engine robots penalizing sites that publish content that has also been published at different places across the web which includes job boards.
-This is one of the main reasons that job boards have flocked to job aggregator sites like those you see below as a qualified candidate traffic source.
-This is also the reason that job boards are excited about Google’s new Cloud Job API as it offers a ways for jobs from job boards and aggregators to be featured different in search results and thus, improve the likelihood that job seekers will click, select and apply for job postings from them versus traditional career sites.
-There has been a lot of rumors over the year’s of Google entering the job board industry and this announcement puts some of those rumors to rest at least temporarily.
+This is one of the main reasons that job boards have flocked to job aggregator sites like those you see below as qualified candidate traffic sources.
+This is also the reason that job boards are excited about Google’s new Cloud Job API as it offers a way for jobs from job boards and aggregators to be featured differently in search results and thus, improve the likelihood that job seekers will click, select and apply for job postings from them versus traditional career sites.
+There have been a lot of rumors over the years of Google entering the job board industry and this announcement puts some of those rumors to rest at least temporarily.

 Career experts like About.com’s Allison Doyle recommend job search aggregator sites for candidates because users can search and locate job openings fast.
 Current trends show these types of sites being used far more than the job boards and staffing agencies that dominated this market in the past.